Omega ‘Tank’ 21x36mm 14ct 1937

-The stunning, fully restored honey and gold dial is incredibly eye catching.
-The added addition of the honey 1 – 12 Standard Arabic numerals and ‘index’ hands gives this watch a definitive and very unique appearance.
-This dial really catches the light beautifully and looks far better in real life than in the photographs.
+The stunning, fully restored rectangular honey and gold dial is incredibly eye catching.
+The added addition of the honey 1 – 12 standard Arabic numerals and ‘index’ hands give this watch a definitive and very unique appearance.
+The dial catches the light beautifully and looks far better in real life than in the photographs.
+This wonderful dial also has the addition of a perfectly proportioned subsidiary seconds dial at 6.
+All of these beautiful features come together perfectly and give the watch ‘presence’ when on the wrist.
 The style is a classic of its time and is perfect for both evening wear and regular everyday use.
-This wonderful dial also has the addition of a perfectly proportioned subsidiary seconds dial at 6.
-We believe that all the features add to the complete look of this watch when on the wrist.

-The dial simply carries the applied gold Omega brand and signature with ‘Swiss Made’ at the bottom.
+The dial simply carries the applied gold Omega brand and signature and is marked ‘Swiss Made’ at the bottom.

-This example is an absolute gem and following its overhaul and service, it is running perfectly and is in absolutely sparkling condition!
+This example is an absolute gem and following its overhaul and service by our Omega specialist vintage watchmaker, it is running perfectly and is in absolutely sparkling condition!
 We are therefore very happy to offer this watch with our 12 months warranty*.

 *Please note – our 12 months’ warranty is only applicable if the list price is paid.

-The 14ct yellow gold watch case measures 36mm in length and 21mm in width, excluding the correct signed Omega winding crown, 43mm overall excluding the lugs, 35mm diagonal across the case and 50mm diagonal including the lugs.
+The 14ct yellow gold watch case measures 36x21mm, excluding the signed Omega winding crown, 43mm in length excluding the lugs, 35mm diagonal across the case and 50mm diagonal including the lugs.
 The case, as we would expect from Omega, is very solid and well made and the press-fit case-back closes with a very solid and satisfying ‘pop’, indicating the case has been impeccably built and maintained.

-The inside of the case-back is all correctly signed with ‘Omega’, ‘Fab Suisse’, ‘Swiss Made’ all the correct 14ct hallmarks and has the case back serial number 9373436.
+The inside of the case-back is all correctly signed with ‘Omega’, ‘Fab Suisse’ and ‘Swiss Made’ with the correct 14ct hallmarks and the case serial number 9373436.